-Call family doctor or GP Call nearest relative to let them know (if this isn't you) Reach out to a funeral provider so arrangements can be made on where your loved one will rest Obtain medical certificate from family doctor, hospital or contact the Coroner's office (where depends on the cause of death and where the deceased passed away) Call Registrar of Deaths to book an appointment to register the death Complete the Notification or Registration of Death given by Registrar of Deaths
+Call family doctor or GP Call nearest relative to let them know (if this isn't you) Reach out to a funeral provider so arrangements can be made on where your loved one will rest A medical practitioner will verify the death, and a medical examiner will send a Medical Certificate of Cause of Death (MCCD) to the register officer.
+You may want to check that this has been received.
+You may have to contact the coroner's office if the death was referred to the coroner.
+Call register office to book an appointment to register the death and obtain the 'green form' and Death Cert